annakrymova/Homology_and_Geometry_of_the_Plaquette_Eden_Model/README.md

 ## Overview
 This package includes software to run simulations of the Plaquette Eden Model, which is a discrete 2-dimensional stochastic cell growth process defined on the 3-dimensional regular cubical tessellation of the Euclidian space.
 The sofrware analyzes the topology (Betti numbers and persistent homology) and local geometry of the structure.
-For graphical representation, the program can create a picture of the Plaquette Eden Model, or alternitevly can output a .txt file which can be inputed to MAYA to produce an interactive 3-dimensional image.
+The program also has visualization capabilities and can produce a picture of the Plaquette Eden Model or output a .txt file that can be used with Autodesk Maya to produce an interactive 3-dimensional image.

 Ripser and GUDHI are used to compute and visulize persistent homology of the the Plaquette Eden Model.
 If you use this functionality, make sure to cite this library.

 To represent the topology and local geometry of the Eden growth model, the software can build plots showing the following:
-* the frequencies of the changes in Betti numbers (Figure 6.1 in the paper),
+* the frequencies of the changes in Betti numbers (Figure 29 in the thesis),
-* the distribution of volumes of top dimensional "holes" (the finite components of the complement of the structure due to Alexander duality, Figure 6.5 in the paper),
+* the distribution of volumes of top dimensional "holes" (the finite components of the complement of the structure due to Alexander duality, Figure 33 in the paper),
-* the growth of the Betti numbers and the perimeter (Figure 6.2 in the paper),
+* the frequencies of top dimensional holes with specific shapes with 3 and 4 cells (Figure 32 in the thesis),
-* in two and three dimensions, the frequencies of top dimensional holes with specific shapes with 3 and 4 cells (Table 6.4 in the paper)
+* the growth of the Betti numbers and the perimeter (Figures 26 and 28 in the thesis),

-The folder *2d/files* contains the data of the 2D simulations that were used in the paper TOPOLOGY AND LOCAL GEOMETRY OF THE EDEN MODEL https://arxiv.org/pdf/2005.12349.pdf.
+* persistent homology barcode (Figure 37 in the thesis).

-All plots and graphs are saved in the project folder.
+All plots and data files are saved in the project folder.

 ## Acknowledgments
 Erika Roldan was supported in part by NSF-DMS #1352386 and NSF-DMS #1812028 during 2018-2019. <br />